kstenerud/concise-encoding/ce-structure.md

 **Hint**: If the graph is cyclic, use [references](#reference) to nodes to represent the cycles.

-Unless otherwise specified by a schema, the default interpretation of the data is a tree ordered using a **depth-first**, **node-right-left** order.
-This ensures that the [CTE](cte-specification.md) representation looks like the actual tree structure it describes when rotated 90 degrees clockwise.
+Nodes are recorded in a **depth-first**, **node-right-left** order, which ensures that the [CTE](cte-specification.md) representation looks like the actual tree structure it describes when rotated 90 degrees clockwise.

 **Example (in [CTE](cte-specification.md))**: